 - Clip binding strip to the back of your quilt making sure there are no seams landing at the corners (8:10)

-Here’s the video tutorial!
+Here’s the how to bind a quilt by machine video tutorial!
 Part 2 coming in a few days!